anthonypaulnoble.com

 // Tattoo Ethos

-I have always cared from the heart about art and tattooing, and the client's needs.
+I have always cared from the heart about art, and my client's needs.
 Some colleagues have said i care too much!
-But obviously what we do is very important to the people involved, and can have a huge impact on lives.
-It can be a challenging process to collaborate with clients and create the right magic! - so I always try to go the extra mile to make sure we get the desired result and more.
+But obviously what we do is very important to the people involved, and can have a huge impact on our lives.
+It can be a challenging process to collaborate with clients and create the right magic! - so I always try to go the extra mile to make sure we get the desired result.

 Imagination and the possibilities are always shifting & changing in modern tattooing.
 Going forward I'd like to create more big pieces with impact and soul...and avoid clichés.
 Art not just with beauty...but character, and truth.